Can You Drive to Costa Rica?

 A: Life is a journey, take the journey and find out.

 Q: Hi, I am planning to drive from Canada to Argentina.
-The express to cross from Panama to Colombia still in services?
+Is the express to cross from Panama to Colombia still in service?
 Where can I get more information?

 Q: My gal and i driving down to Nicaragua this summer.
 I’ll be working there for a year and want to import my car.
 I have a 4-Runner.
 Great truck for the trip, but the current policy on importing cars in Nicaragua does not allow anything ten years or older.
 Do you have any suggestions on how to get my truck in the country and make it legal?

 A: Take it out every 90 days or pay the border officials to stamp you in and out?
 Money always talks in Latin America.

 Q: We’d like to drive to Panama City from Arizona.
 To do it comfortably spending a couple of days here and there not driving how long do you think we should give it?
 We thought Mexico 3-4 weeks and the rest 2 weeks.
 This includes there and back.

 A: This is tight, would be a great trip for two months but can be done comfortably in six weeks.